-Stephen Nyachieo Areba will spend his Professional Fellowship at Kansas University Center on Developmental Disabilities.
+Stephen Nyachieo Areba spent his Professional Fellowship at Kansas University Center on Developmental Disabilities.

 Stephen Nyachieo Areba has a robust understanding, not only of the challenges affecting people with disabilities, but also those facing other marginalized groups, and how these spheres can interact and render specific populations particularly vulnerable.
 Working as a rehabilitation officer for the Lutheran World Federation at the Hagadera Refugee Camp in the Dadaab Refugee Complex, his primary responsibilities center around the protection and support of refugees with disabilities who have fled their homelands been temporarily settled in Kenya.

 In addition to the vast skill set necessary to work in the interdisciplinary field of disabled refugee rights, Stephen has a diploma and was originally trained in occupational therapy.
 He practiced within this profession before arriving at his current passion.

 Stephen plans to use what he learns during the PFP-IDE Fellowship and in his host site to help increase the efficacy of inclusive employment opportunities within the Dadaab Refugee Complex.